Robert McCloskey: Biography

-McCloskey was born in Hamilton, Ohio, on September 15, 1914 to Howard and Mabel McCloskey.
+McCloskey was born in Hamilton, Ohio, on September 15, 1914, to Howard and Mabel McCloskey.
 He had two sisters, Melba and Dorothy.
 As a teen, McCloskey was a camper-turned-counselor at Camp Campbell Gard, where at age 16 he carved a totem pole which stood at the camp for over 50 years.
-His work on the totem pole is said to have led to him being chosen to create the bas relief and cast aluminum pieces decorating the Hamilton Municipal building in 1934, when he was 19.
+His work on the totem pole is said to have led to his being chosen to create the bas relief and cast aluminum pieces decorating the Hamilton Municipal building in 1934, when he was 19.

 He reached Boston in 1932 with a scholarship to study at Vesper George Art School.
 After Vesper George, he moved to New York City for study at the National Academy of Design.

 In 1940, he married Peggy Durand, daughter of the children's writer Ruth Sawyer.
-They had two daughters, Sally and Jane, and settled in New York State, spending summers on Scott Island, a small island off Little Deer Isle in East Penobscot Bay.
-McCloskey's wife and elder daughter Sally are the models for little Sal and her mother in Blueberries for Sal (1948), a picture book set on a "Blueberry Hill" in the vicinity.
+They had two daughters, Sarah and Jane, and settled in New York State, spending summers on Scott Island, a small island just south of Stonington on Deer Isle in East Penobscot Bay.
+McCloskey's wife and elder daughter Sarah are the models for little Sal and her mother in Blueberries for Sal (1948), a picture book set on a "Blueberry Hill" in the vicinity.
 Three others of his picture books are set on the coast and concern the sea.

 Peggy died in 1991.
 Twelve years later on June 30, 2003, McCloskey died in Deer Isle, Maine.